 Some babies are head down with their back facing your back (called 'posterior') while others are feet or bottom first (called 'breech').
 A few babies lie across the womb and this is called a 'transverse' position.

-If your baby is in a posterior position, some midwives and antenatal teachers believe that spending time leaning forwards - being on your hands and knees or leaning forward over a beanbag or birth ball, for instance - may help encourage him to turn.
+If your baby is in a posterior position, some midwives and antenatal teachers believe that spending time leaning forwards - being on your hands and knees or leaning forward over a beanbag or birth ball, for instance - may help encourage them to turn.

 Whether your baby turns or not, you may find being in this position comfortable in late pregnancy and during labour, so it's worth a try.

-If your baby is breech, you may be offered a procedure where a doctor will try to gently turn him round.
+If your baby is breech, you may be offered a procedure where a doctor will try to gently turn them round.
 This is called 'external cephalic version (ECV)' and is done in hospital so your baby can be monitored while it’s done to make sure they are not affected.

 The doctor will press on your stomach to put pressure on the baby to turn.
 It is not painful but it can feel uncomfortable.